 This remedy contains plant sterols and sterolins and is extremely effective in moderating an overactive immune system.

 Antioxidants help strengthen the immune system because they are free radical scavengers.
 They help reduce oxidative stress without directly stimulating an immune response.
-Specific antioxidants that are effective against the effects of some autoimmune diseases include alpha-lipoic acid, coenzyme Q10, green tea, and systemic enzymes.
+Specific antioxidants that are effective against the effects of some autoimmune diseases include alpha-lipoic acid, selenium, vitamins A, C, D and E, coenzyme Q10, green tea, and systemic enzymes.

 This compound contains a combination of various powerful and effective antioxidants such as alpha-lipoic acid, herbal extracts of turmeric, milk thistle, and green tea, as well as extracts of fruits rich in antioxidant properties such as acai, raspberry and black cherry.